 As an example, the Janus v.
-AFSCME Supreme Court case currently pending will have a significant negative impact on all unions in the United States if the Supreme Court justices rule in favor of eliminating fair share provisions of current federal law and essentially make all states right-to-work states.
+AFSCME Supreme Court decision in favor of the plaintiff (June 2018) eliminated fair share provisions in state laws and essentially made all states right-to-work states.

 The election of Donald Trump and his appointment of Betsy DeVos to head the Department of Education further builds on this move to siphon funds away from traditional public schools into the hands of unregulated for-profit and private providers.
-Trump's plan to use \$20 billion in block grants to states for increased use of private school vouchers has a good chance of passing in Congress and could cause further diversion of state funds away from public schools.
+Trump's proposal to use \$20 billion in block grants to states for increased use of private school vouchers could, if passed, cause further diversion of federal funds away from public schools.
 DeVos, whose husband owns for-profit charter schools in Michigan, has supported unlimited growth of charter schools and voucher programs in that state and is an opponent of the Common Core Standards.